 5. LIVE Video Chat Workouts

 Online personal trainers also offer live training for their clients.
-In this scenario, both the trainer and the client are communicating via video chat (such as Skype), or a special personal training software (such as gymGO) where trainers can correct posture while clients lift weights, dance the zumba as the client follows, or even hold a yoga lesson for a group of friends.
+In this scenario, both the trainer and the client are communicating via video chat or a specialized personal training software where trainers can correct posture while clients lift weights, dance Zumba as the client follows, or hold a yoga lesson for a group of friends.

 Things You Need to Start an Online Personal Training Business

-Before setting up your online personal training business, make sure you work on these several things:
+Before setting up your online personal training business, make sure you work on getting these requirements together:

 Personal training requires magic.
 Either you have what it takes to inspire people, drive people to reach their goals, and coach them to do better… or not.
 As such, it’s very hard to become a “do-it-all” personal trainer, especially if you’re doing this career online.

 Stick to what you know best.
 For example, focus on weight loss, HIIT exercises, Crossfit, Zumba, yoga, weight training, MMA, and so on.
 You’ll have a more targeted niche, which will attract a specific crowd as well.

 Unlike other service-based businesses, a personal trainer’s personality is a big factor for would-be clients to choose them over dozens of other trainers.
 When building your business, market yourself as a brand, as a product, and service, but make sure you’re not just about the business.
 Keep it honest, and keep it human.

 This is dependent on your specialization.
 If you teach yoga, then you should have at least one yoga mat, as well as yoga blocks, props, and straps for more advanced clients.